Kang Daniel: 2019: Solo debut with Color on Me

 On January 31, 2019, it was reported that Kang would move to LM Entertainment after the end of his activities with Wanna One.
-On March 21, Kang submitted an application to suspend his exclusive contract with LM.
-His legal representative revealed that LM Entertainment signed joint business contracts that sold Kang's exclusive contract rights to third parties without his prior consent.
+On March 21, it was further reported that Kang submitted an application to suspend his exclusive contract with LM.
+His legal representative revealed that LM Entertainment had signed joint business contracts that sold Kang's exclusive contract rights to third parties without his prior consent.
 On May 10, the Seoul Central District Court ruled in favor of Kang, allowing the suspension of his contract and his pursuit of individual activities as a celebrity without any interference from the company.
-On June 10, Kang was reported to have established his own agency Konnect Entertainment for his future activities.
-LM Entertainment's appeal regarding the contract suspension was rejected by the Seoul Central District Court on July 11.
+The following month, Kang was reported to have established his own agency Konnect Entertainment for his future activities.
+LM Entertainment's first appeal regarding the contract suspension was rejected by the Seoul Central District Court on July 11.

 Kang officially debuted as a solo artist on July 25 with the debut EP, Color on Me.
-As reflected on Hanteo Chart, the EP set records for both the highest first-day and first-week physical sales for a solo artist since the chart's inception.
+As reflected on Hanteo Chart, the EP set records for both the highest first-day and first-week physical sales for a solo artist since the chart's inception at the time.
 Its lead single "What Are You Up To" gave Kang his first-ever solo music show win on KBS2's Music Bank on August 9.
-He held six different fan-sign events across Korea between July 31 and August 3.
-Kang embarked on the first fan meet tour of his solo career, touring six different cities: Singapore, Bangkok, Taipei, Kuala Lumpur, Manila, before ending in Seoul on November 24.
+He kicked off promotions for the EP with six different fan-sign events held across Korea between July 31 and August 3.
+Following this, Kang embarked on the first fan meet tour of his solo career, touring six different cities: Singapore, Bangkok, Taipei, Kuala Lumpur, and Manila, before ending in Seoul on November 24.
 In the midst of touring, he also hosted his own radio show on NOW., Naver's online audio streaming service.
 The Kang Daniel Show aired on Chuseok holiday with a total of four episodes released each day from September 11 to 14; with Gray making a guest appearance on the third episode.
 In the same month, it was announced that Kang's contract with LM was officially terminated as both sides came to a mutual agreement.
 Serving as his first comeback, Kang released two digital singles on November 25 called "Touchin'" and "Adulthood".
 Unlike his solo debut, Kang was able to promote "Touchin'" by performing the song on several Korean music shows and won a trophy on SBS MTV's The Show on December 3.
 However, after a week of promoting, Konnect announced that Kang would take a break to focus on his health.